 - Framework to review the Philosophy and Portfolio Objectives

-The investment portfolio’s objectives should align with the mission and vision of AONSW.
+The investment portfolio’s objectives should align with the mission and vision of ANSW.
 The IPS will be reviewed on an ongoing basis to ensure that this continues to be the case.

-Further information may be obtained by contacting AONSW at email@example.com or (02) 9857 3300
+Further information may be obtained by contacting ANSW at firstname.lastname@example.org or (02) 9857 3300